rewaammasri-svg/Animal-Adoption-System/README.md

 #  Project Description

-The **Animal Adoption System** is designed to help animal shelters organize the adoption process.
-It allows users to add animals, register adopters, perform adoption operations, generate reports, and save all data using text files.

-This project was developed as part of the **Object-Oriented Programming (OOP)** course.
+The **Animal Adoption System** aims to provide a platform that connects animal shelters with people interested in adopting animals.
+The system was developed using Java and is based on the principles of Object-Oriented Programming (OOP).

+The system enables shelter staff to add animal information and record adoption requests.
+It applies key OOP concepts, including Encapsulation, Inheritance, Polymorphism, and Abstraction, to organize the code and make the system easier to develop, maintain, and extend.

+The system also helps reduce manual procedures, organize animal and adopter records, and increase the chances of finding safe and suitable homes for animals.

 ---